Sic Parvis Magna Sample Chapter—Family Dinner

 “That’s what the bell ringing was for,” said John.

-“When I went to the market earlier today, I was uncomfortable.
+“When I went to the market earlier today, I was ill at ease.
 I went out of my way to avoid some people.
 People are angry,” said Mary.

 “When common folk can’t feed their families, they look to someone to blame.”
 Grandfather rubbed his hands together in a way that Francis knew meant something troubled him.